-One of the nation’s 10 largest centers for science, engineering and medicine, UC San Diego secured $1.1 billion in research funding in 2014.
+One of the nation’s 10 largest centers for science, engineering and medicine, UC San Diego secured more than $1 billion in research funding in 2015.
 Undergraduate research and internship opportunities can be found in every field of study.
 San Diego’s biotechnology industry is based upon the research conducted and subsequent spin-off companies from UC San Diego.
 UC San Diego Health Sciences is internationally recognized for bringing discoveries from research labs to patient bedsides.

 Clubs and activities